survivejs/webpack-book/manuscript/developing/03_linting.md

 ...
 ```

-If you run the server now (`npm start`) and break the code somehow, you should see something like this in the browser:
+If you run the server now (`npm start`) and break the code somehow, you should see something in the browser:

 ![Error overlay](images/error-overlay.png)